-Try to focus clearly on the issue, rather than trying to interpret their behaviour or make personal remarks.
+Focus on the issue, rather than interpreting their behaviour or make personal remarks.
 Don’t bring in irrelevant details.
 Be clear about:

 - What the issue is.

-- Why it’s important, e.g. if a branch breaks off a tree it might injure children who play in your backyard; if the fence is broken your dog might escape.
+- Why it’s important.
+For example, if a branch breaks off a tree it might injure children who play in your backyard or if the fence is broken your dog might escape.

-- How it might affect your neighbour as well, e.g. if a branch off the neighbour’s tree injures someone, that will create a problem for the neighbour.
+- How it might affect your neighbour as well.
+For example, if a branch off the neighbour’s tree injures someone, that will create a problem for the neighbour.

 Give the other person the opportunity to express their point of view and listen to what they have to say.
 Don’t make assumptions about their motives.
 Try to see things from their point of view.
 They may have a good reason for not agreeing to do what you want.

 Point out the benefits in addressing the problem.
 Work with the other person to find a mutually acceptable solution.
 Try to come up with suggestions that will accommodate everyone's needs.

 If your neighbour avoids the conversation or ignores you